 Surrogacy has long been a contentious issue.
 The term describes an arrangement where a surrogate mother gives birth to a child on behalf of another person or couple, who raise the child as their own.

-Increasingly in Australia, we are seeing surrogacy – particularly international surrogacy -becoming an alternative for couples who cannot conceive children.
+Increasingly in Australia, surrogacy – particularly international surrogacy - is becoming an alternative for couples who cannot conceive children.

 The laws – both in Australian and overseas – governing these types of arrangements are intricate and inconsistent.